 - Start Displacement.
 The Start Displacement specifies how long it takes traffic on the Lane to achieve Saturation Flow when the Lane receives a green signal.
 LinSig assumes discharge across the Lanes stop line is zero for the duration of the Start Displacement before jumping to Saturation Flow after the Start Displacement has expired.
 The green duration adjusted for the Start and End Displacements is called the Effective Green.
 In the UK the Start Displacement is commonly set to 2 seconds although where justified by site or regional data, this value can be changed.
-Outside the UK where Red-Ambers are not used the Start Displacement can be changed to adjust for any difference in effective green. - End Displacement.
+Outside the UK where Red-Ambers are not used the Start Displacement can be changed to adjust for any difference in effective green.
+Prior to LinSig 3.1 the Start and End Displacements were sometimes used as general adjustments to Lane green times for a range of reasons.
+LinSig 3.1 introduced a new Bonus Green Feature which provides a more flexible way of adjusting green times allowing the Start and End Displacements to be used for their intended purpose. - End Displacement.
 The End Displacement is similar to the Start Displacement but applies to the end of the green period.
 It specifies how long Saturation Flow is maintained for after the Lane's green has ended.
 In the UK the End Displacement is commonly set to 3 seconds although where justified by site or regional data, this value can be changed. - Optimiser Queue Constraints.
 The Optimiser Queue Constraints can be used to help with modelling queue blocking back from one Lane to an upstream Lane.
 No input is required if excess queuing is not occurring.
 The constraints allow the LinSig Stage length optimiser to be discouraged from producing stage lengths which lead to queues on Lanes exceeding the Queue Limit.
 For example if a Lane between two junctions was a single lane of 100m this provides space for approximately 100/6 = 16 PCU.
 Because the vertical queuing model used in LinSig (more details are in the Modelling Background Section) does not model blocking back from Lanes so depending on the other Lane data LinSig may model a queue of 20PCU which obviously extends beyond the end of the Lane.
 Setting a queue optimiser constraint of 16 PCU encourages the optimiser to choose a longer green time reducing the queue on the Lane to below 16 PCU.
 The individual parameters are: - Excess Queue Limit (PCU).
 The queue length beyond which LinSig will try to reduce the queue.
 This is normally set to approximately three quarters of the queuing space on the Lane but can also be set to less to force the optimiser to be more aggressive in reducing the queue.
 Beware of being too aggressive as this may prevent the optimiser from finding a meaningful answer.